 The College makes every effort to estimate a student's Federal Pell Grant and/or State Grant eligibility.
-If after income and asset verification the Federal Pell Grant and/or State Grant amount differs from the original estimate, the Holy Cross Grant will be adjusted accordingly.
+If after the FAFSA is filed and income and asset verification is complete, and the Federal Pell Grant and/or State Grant amount differs from the original estimate, the Holy Cross Grant will be adjusted accordingly.
 This adjustment policy applies only to offers where a Holy Cross Grant was part of the original notification.

 Please be advised that should it be determined that a student is eligible for a Federal Pell Grant or State Grant after the original offer is made, this additional assistance will directly reduce Holy Cross Grant eligibility.

+State-sponsored Grants

-State-sponsored Grants If you are a resident of Massachusetts, Pennsylvania, or Vermont, Holy Cross expects that you will take advantage of statesponsored grant programs by applying to them directly.
+If you are a resident of

+Massachusetts, Pennsylvania, or

+Vermont Holy Cross expects that you will take advantage of state-sponsored grant programs by applying to them directly.
 Apply for free online at www.fafsa.gov.
 The deadlines and further instructions for particular state grants can be found on the FAFSA.